Cat Information

 Cats do get bad teeth but they are not usually the same as cavities in humans.
 The most common dental problem found in cats is a condition called Feline odontoclastic resorptive lesions (FORL)

 Sometimes the FORLs are obvious (see picture above) but sometimes they are only evident from x-ray images.
-Decay is usually above the gum line.
+Decay is usually below the gum line.

 FORLs are classified from 1 to 5 depending on the severity.